uriel1998/xmbc_kodi_art_helper/README.md

 are using the default SHASTORE, if you are using a specific one, you must specify the SHASTORE first.

+* [pattern] is optional, and your files have that at the beginning of the filename.
+Do not have whitespace in this pattern.

 # Make Video Fanart